bppwrite/bppwrite.github.io/content/education/miniplay-playwriting-contest/index.md

 For more information, or to participate, please contact <education@newplays.org>.

-## Congratulations to our 2018 MiniPlay Contest Winners!
-2019 Winners will be announced soon!
+## Congratulations to our 2019 MiniPlay Contest Winners!

-* Hunter S.W.
-Broomall
-* Adrian Rheam
+* Edith Greene Irvin
-* Gavin Robertson
+* Aili
-* Therese Stosberg
+* Neveah Johnson
-* Cyrus Aziz Urheim
-* Traeh Young
+* Yverre Berzins